Vedu28/Vedu28/README.md

-I am passionate about creating innovative solutions.
 I enjoy diving into the world of technology to build meaningful projects.
 When not in front of the screen, you'll find me immersed in a good book, expressing myself on canvas, spiking a volleyball, or simply enjoying the rhythm of my favorite tunes.
 Let's connect and explore the endless possibilities of tech and creativity!

 ## Technical skills